-A poster session at a conference gives you an opportunity to present preliminary work (that is not ready for a published paper or an official talk slot) in a venue that permits one-on-one (or one-on-few) interaction with interested conference-goers.
-The greatest value of the poster is when you are standing in front of it, but during other times, it can still convey information to passers-by.
+You typically present a poster at a conference when your work is not ready for a published paper or an official talk slot.
+The poster session permits one-on-one (or one-on-few) interaction with interested conference-goers.
+The greatest value of the poster is when you are standing in front of it, and you should optimize for that.
+During other times, it can still convey information to passers-by.

 This document gives a few pieces of advice about preparing and presenting a poster.
 They are also relevant to technical demonstrations, which have many similarities.

 As with a technical paper, your poster should contain the following parts:

 It is important to leave information out of a poster!
 Don't overfill it.
 You will learn a lot from the process of selecting the most important parts.
 You should expect the audience to ask you questions and/or read your paper.

 Use the visual space effectively.
 Use graphics.
 The poster should draw people to learn more, especially from you but also from the poster itself.

 Do not design your poster as a set of slides, arranged in a grid on the background.
 This is very easy to do, so it takes little of your time.
 However, it discourages foot traffic.
 The format is unattractive, viewers have difficulty grasping the essential idea and the connections among the parts, and it is clear that you didn't care enough about the topic to make a good poster.

 As a corollary, print your poster on a single sheet of paper rather than on multiple pieces of paper.
 Use of a large-scale plotter may be expensive, but your trip to the conference was even more expensive (and so was your time while performing the research), so it's worth it to increase your impact.
 You can take a poster on an airplane in a cardboard tube.
 If you don't want to travel with the poster, you can have it printed in the conference city, if you have time to travel to a print shop there.